 Increases Productivity & Output

 To have a productive workforce you need to establish time-focused business goals.
 They say a goal without a plan is just a wish; I’ll add that a plan without a timeline is futile.
-When you set a due date for anything it gives the task more urgency and importance, which makes your goals more effective.
+When you set a due date for anything it gives the task more urgency and importance, which makes your goals more effectively.

-By taking the time to set goals with your employees, and help them see how their individual goals link to organizational needs and business objectives, you can increase productivity in your business.
+By taking the time to set goals with your employees, and helping them see how their individual goals link to organizational needs and business objectives, you can increase productivity in your business.
 In Cornerstone, you have the ability to see what’s going on with your team and where they are in terms of goal progress.
 Its recommended for managers to have quarterly check-ins and touchpoints to establish regular communication with employees.
 This encourages managers to take ownership of their teams and gives the people more accountability.

 Goals are not only important for your personal development but for your business as well.
 When done right, setting goals can be the thing that moves your organization in the right direction.

-Want to learn how you incorporate goal setting into your organization?
+Want to learn how you incorporate goal-setting into your organization?